neutrino-man4/jetsim/README.md

 ---

-### 4. Ntuplization
+### 4. nTuple Creation

 Each job produces a single ROOT file `delphes.root` at a path determined by the config JSON.
 This Delphes output tree must first be flattened into a standard ntuple.

 The macro `PyDelphes/ntuplizer/makeNtuples.C` is adapted from the [JetClass](https://github.com/jet-universe/particle_transformer) dataset ntuplizer.
-AI-generated documentation is available in `docs.txt` — it is recommended to read this before running.
+AI-generated documentation is available in `docs.txt`, it is recommended to read this before running.
 Launch the ntuplizer as:

 ```bash